qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    Setting text on symbols (left) and its rendering in the :guilabel:`Layers` panel (right)

-* a list of widgets you can embed within the layer tree in the Layers panel.
+* The |legend| :guilabel:`Embedded widgets in Legend` provides you with a list of widgets you can embed within the layer tree in the Layers panel.
   The idea is to have a way to quickly access some actions that are often used with the layer (setup transparency, filtering, selection, style or other stuff...).